Skip to main content

 Install the Extism CLI

-There are also releases available on Github: https://github.com/extism/cli/releases
+Releases are also available on Github: https://github.com/extism/cli/releases

-Note: If you have installed the old cli via python, you may need to remove it:
+Remove old installation If you have installed the old cli via python,

 pip3 uninstall extism_cli --break-system-packages